vikineema/water-quality/WaterbodiesAttributes.md

 Paper: https://doi.org/10.1002/gdj3.285
 Data: https://zenodo.org/records/14190225

-The Global Lake/Reservoir Surface Extent Dataset (GLRSED) contains the spatial extent and basic attributes (e.g., name, area, lake type and source) of 2.17 million lakes/reservoirs and was produced based on HydroLAKES, GRanD and OpenStreetMap.The dataset contains 1423875 lakes and 747268 reservoirs.
+The Global Lake/Reservoir Surface Extent Dataset (GLRSED) contains the spatial extent and basic attributes (e.g., name, area, lake type and source) of 2.17 million lakes/reservoirs and was produced based on HydroLAKES, GRanD and OpenStreetMap.
+The dataset contains 1423875 lakes and 747268 reservoirs.

 Data Sources: